 Craven District Council has adopted the Charter for the Bereaved, which aims to improve the standards for Burial and Cremation services and the experience of funerals for those who are bereaved.

-Craven District Council's Bereavement Service Team have been awarded Gold for Cremation and Silver for Burial in 2018s annual assessment.
+Craven District Council's Bereavement Service Team have been awarded Gold for Cremation and Silver for Burial in 2018 and again in 2019s annual assessment.

-The Charter has been set up by the Institute of Cemetery and Crematorium Management (ICCM) and identifies 33 Charter Rights which must be met in order to become a charter member.
+The Charter has been set up by the Institute of Cemetery and Crematorium Management (ICCM), which Craven District Council are now full corporate members of, and identifies 33 Charter Rights which must be met in order to become a charter member.

 What is the Charter?